Heatwave (band): Heatwave's mainstream years 1976–1982

 During the winter of 1979, Johnnie Wilder, Jr., suffered injuries in an auto accident while visiting family and friends in Dayton, Ohio.
 Although he survived, the accident left him paralysed from the neck down and unable to continue performing live with the group, though he did continue to perform vocals in the studio.
 After the accident, Johnnie remained a co-producer of the group, along with Blue.

 During 1980, Heatwave recorded the Candles album, with Temperton again providing the songs, except stand out track "All I Am", written by Blue's former writing partner Lynsey de Paul who was asked by Wilder to contribute the song.
 The group recruited James Dean "J.D."
 Nicholas, who later became a member of the Commodores, to sing additional lead vocals in studio and perform live with them.

-Heatwave's November single "Gangsters of the Groove" was a popular music success, scoring number twenty-one on the US R&B chart (failing to make the Hot 100 because of the anti-disco backlash), and number 19 in the United Kingdom early in the New Year.
+Heatwave's November single "Gangsters of the Groove" was a popular music success, scoring number 21 on the US R&B chart (failing to make the Hot 100), and number 19 in the United Kingdom early in the New Year.
 But the album peaked at number 71 in the United States in December 1980.

 Heatwave's 1982 LP, Current, marked yet another new era for the band, as they returned to producer Blue.
 The album managed number 156 on the US Billboard 200, although it scored the band a number 21 success on the R&B charts, where Heatwave continued to be a strong presence.
 A Rod Temperton penned single, "Lettin' It Loose", proved a minor success during August.

 Derek Bramble quit the band at the end of 1982, like Roy Carter, for a career in production (he would go on to work with David Bowie on 1984s Tonight LP, and later masterminded Jaki Graham's breakthrough).
 J.D.
 Nicholas left after the Candles release in 1980 to replace Lionel Richie as the lead singer of the Commodores in 1984.